mohamedhalim-maker/ParkMyWhip/architecture.md

 - ✅ Migrated from `context.read()` to `getIt<Cubit>()` for accessing singletons
 - ✅ Extracted reusable report components: `IdAndAdminRole`, `CarDetailsAndSubmitTime`, `PlateNumberAndReportedBy`
 - ✅ Fixed Spacer rendering errors by removing ScrollView from fixed-height sheets

+### 2025-02-18
+- ✅ Documented and refactored `TowCubit` to improve readability, add image-picking constants, and prevent accidental `copyWith` resets via sentinels in `TowState`
+- ✅ Phase 3 (image) Next button is now always enabled for QA, and validation bypass can be toggled once backend requirements return

+### 2025-02-20
+- ✅ Implemented complete History page with towing history management
+- ✅ Created `HistoryCubit` for managing towing history state and filters
+- ✅ Built reusable history widgets: `SingleTowingEntry`, `AllTowingHistory`, `HistoryPageContent`
+- ✅ Integrated filtering system using existing `FilterSection` and `FilterBottomSheet` components
+- ✅ Added `TowingFilterHelper` for applying time range and violation type filters
+- ✅ Registered `HistoryCubit` in dependency injection
+- ✅ Connected history page to patrol page via back navigation

+### 2025-02-24
+- ✅ Added shimmer-driven loading states for both active and history reports so QA can mirror the patrol loading UX.
+- ✅ Extended `ReportsState`/`ReportsCubit` with explicit loading flags plus dedicated skeleton widgets for each tab.

+### 2025-02-25
+- ✅ Enriched `HistoryCubit` mock data with extremely long strings, edge-case single-character entries, and far-past timestamps to stress-test every history UI layout.

+### 2025-02-26
+- ✅ Relocated `SingleTowingEntry` from `patrol_widgets` to `history_widgets` so the file hierarchy matches the widget's primary consumer.

+### 2025-02-27
+- ✅ Added `HistoryListShimmer` plus a dedicated loading flag in `HistoryCubit` so the towing history list mirrors the patrol/reports skeleton experience.
+- ✅ Dashboard navigation now re-triggers `HistoryCubit.loadTowingHistory()` so every visit to the History tab shows the 2s shimmer delay and resets any open detail panes before fresh data is filtered.

+### 2025-02-28
+- ✅ Introduced `SupabaseUserModel` with created/updated timestamps, metadata, and serialization helpers so profile data can mirror Supabase records once backend login is wired up.
+- ✅ Added `SupabaseUserService` backed by `SharedPreferences` to persist both seeded QA data and future authenticated profiles, plus registered the service inside GetIt for app-wide access.
+- ✅ Created `SharedPrefHelper` plus centralized key constants so any feature can use SharedPreferences or FlutterSecureStorage with consistent key names.

 ---